What are the Key Components of Non-delegable WHS Duties for Businesses?

 What Are Non-delegable WHS Duties?

-Non-delegable WHS duties are specific responsibilities that cannot be passed on to others.
+Non-delegable duties are specific legal responsibilities that cannot be passed on to others.
 This concept ensures that employers and designated parties remain accountable for safety, regardless of subcontracting or outsourcing agreements.
 These duties create a legal obligation for businesses to protect the health and safety of their workers and anyone else affected by their operations.

 Understanding the Legal Framework